holtskinner/holtskinner/README.md

 __GPA 3.979__

 __Expected Graduation: May 2018__

-  __Coursework:__ Advanced Algorithm Design and Programming; Software Engineering; Databases; Science and Engineering of the Web; Object-Oriented Programming; Computer Networks; Digital Logic; Discrete Math; Calculus 3; Numerical Linear Algebra; Mathematical Statistics
+__Coursework:__
+  * Advanced Algorithm Design and Programming
+  * Software Engineering
+  * Database Applications and Info Systems
+  * Science and Engineering of the Web
+  * Object-Oriented Programming
+  * Computer Networks
+  * Digital Logic
+  * Discrete Math
+  * Calculus 3
+  * Numerical Linear Algebra
+  * Mathematical Statistics

 ------

 ### Experience

 **University of Missouri**
-: Peer Assisted Study Session Tutor
+ Peer Assisted Study Session Tutor

-  (Fall 2016 - Present)
+  _Fall 2016 - Present_

   * Tutored undergraduate students in Mathematics and Computer Science courses.

 **Cerner Corporation**
-: Software Engineering Intern
+Software Engineering Intern

-  (Summer 2016 - Present)
+  _Summer 2016 - Present_
   * Implemented a front-end interface for displaying the current and previous NEDOCS scores of an emergency room.
   * Utilized D3.js, jQuery, jQPlot, JavaScript, HTML and CSS.
   * Currently in use by the University of Missouri Hospital.

 **University of Missouri**
-: Peer Advisor/Course Instructor
+ Peer Advisor/Course Instructor

-  (Fall 2015 - Present)
+  _Fall 2015 - Present_
   - Designed curriculum and taught two semesters of a freshman seminar course in Computer Science.
   - Received “Excellence in Teaching” award for my work as an instructor.

 **University of Missouri**
-: Lab Technician
+ Lab Technician

   _Fall 2014 - Present_
   - Provided technological support for lab computers and computer software.

 **Quality Computers, Inc.**
-: IT Intern
+ IT Intern

   _Summer 2011_
   - Built custom computers for sale.
   - Performed IT consultations and service calls.